Last updated June 1, 2021!

-- Cornell—2021 dates not released yet; check back here.
+- Cornell—2022 dates not released yet; check back here.

 - Emory University—Formal recruitment consists of four rounds spanning the first weekends of classes within January; More details here.

-- George Washington University—2021 dates not released yet; Check back here.
+- George Washington University—2022 dates not released yet; Check back here.

-- Marquette University—2021 dates not released yet; Check back here.
+- Marquette University—2022 dates not released yet; check back here.

 - Ohio Wesleyan University—Formal Recruitment begins the first week of spring semester.
-Due to the COVID-19, the dates are TBD.
 More details here.

-- Southern Methodist University—Recruitment registration opens on September 6, 2020 and closes on October 23, 2020.
-Recruitment begins on January 13, 2021 with a mandatory orientation meeting taking place on January 12, 2021.
+- Southern Methodist University—Recruitment begins with a mandatory orientation meeting - date TBD.
 NOTE: You CANNOT send recommendation letters to SMU’s Panhellenic office as they will not be forwarded on to the sorority houses.
 Be sure to have alum send recs directly to each house!
 More details here.

 - Syracuse University—Must be a second-semester freshman to rush; More details here.

-- Tulane—Recruitment will take place January 12-17, 2021.
+- Tulane—Recruitment will take place in January 2022.
 Review details about the sorority recruitment schedule here.